 January 9 - February 28

-Get a front-row seat to experience larger-than-life adventures—from the crystal clear waters of Mexico's Guadalupe Island to a seat on board the space shuttle Discovery, more than 300 miles above the Earth's surface.
-Omnifest 2014 will bring five big films—both new and favorites—to the William L. McKnight-3M Omnitheater's giant screen.
+Get a front-row seat to experience larger-than-life adventures—from atop the great sand dunes of Africa's Namib Desert to alongside the Hubble Space Telescope, hundreds of miles above the Earth's surface.
+Omnifest 2015 will bring five big films—both new and favorites—to the William L. McKnight-3M Omnitheater's giant screen.

 3 p.m.
 (8 p.m.
 Thursday - Saturday; 10 a.m.
 Saturdays and Sundays)